Following UK’s exit from the EU, the Government has confirmed that the UK will no longer participate in the next Erasmus+ programme.

 However, the UK will continue to participate fully in any Erasmus+ projects awarded funding between 2014-2020.
 In practice this means that UWE students will remain eligible to participate in Erasmus+ mobility completed before 31 May 2023 and can continue to access Erasmus+ funding within that period until UWE’s existing grant has been fully allocated.

 UWE Bristol students undertaking a three to 12-month study abroad programme with a partner institution in Europe (including some countries outside the EU) or a traineeship in Europe of between two to 12 months may be eligible for an Erasmus+ grant.
-This includes students from the Departments of Nursing and Midwifery and Allied Health Professions who undertake clinical placements at Erasmus+ partner institutions.
+This includes students from the Nursing and Midwifery and Allied Health Professions who undertake clinical placements at Erasmus+ partner institutions.

 How do I apply for an Erasmus+ Grant?